Temperance beliefs were fundamental to the temperance movement. They guided its teachings and actions.

 A temperance leader explained the effects of alcohol on the body.

-The fate of the habitually intoxicated person’s fate was inevitable and “everywhere the same.
-Its succession of horrible excesses constituted a form of suicide, the more terrible because death was preceded by excruciating mental and physical torture.
-Fortunate was the victim who sank into an untimely grave before he had been bereft of reason, or deprived of his physical powers” (30) At least, according to temperance beliefs, this is what happens.
+The fate of the habitually intoxicated person’s fate was inevitable.
+It’s “everywhere the same.
+Its succession of horrible excesses constituted a form of suicide.
+All the more terrible because death was preceded by excruciating mental and physical torture.
+Fortunate was the victim who sank into an untimely grave before he had been bereft of reason, or deprived of his physical powers”30 At least, according to temperance beliefs, this is what happens.